Allan Maxam

-Allan Maxam (born October 28, 1942) is one of the pioneers of molecular genetics.
-He was one of the contributors to develop a DNA sequencing method at Harvard University, while working as a student in the laboratory of Walter Gilbert.
+Allan Maxam (born October 28, 1942) is an American geneticist and one of the pioneers of molecular genetics.
+He co-developed the Maxam–Gilbert DNA sequencing method in 1976–1977 at Harvard University while working as a student in the laboratory of Walter Gilbert.

-Walter Gilbert and Allan Maxam developed a DNA sequencing method - now called Maxam-Gilbert sequencing - which combined chemicals that cut DNA only at specific bases with radioactive labeling and polyacrylamide gel electrophoresis to determine the sequence of long DNA segments.
+Maxam–Gilbert sequencing combined chemicals that cut DNA only at specific bases with radioactive labeling and polyacrylamide gel electrophoresis to determine the sequence of long DNA segments.

-Allan Maxam and Walter Gilbert’s 1977 paper “A new method for sequencing DNA” was honored by a Citation for Chemical Breakthrough Award from the Division of History of Chemistry of the American Chemical Society for 2017.
-It was presented to the Department of Molecular & Cellular Biology, Harvard University.
+Their 1977 paper "A new method for sequencing DNA" was honored by a Citation for Chemical Breakthrough Award from the Division of History of Chemistry of the American Chemical Society for 2017.
+It was presented to the Department of Molecular & Cellular Biology at Harvard University.